Understanding the NMDC Schema

 Here we have declared the existence of two pooling processes.
 A CURIe identifier is asserted for both of them, and three inputs are mentioned for each.
 The example CURIes above don't necessarily follow any nmdc-schema identifier pattern rules.
 If these were real CURIes, then the pooling and biosample prefixes would have to be defined in the schema files.

 In this case, let's assume definitions for the biosample inputs should be defined elsewhere in an NMDC data set.
 Cases in which biosamples are mentioned without being defined would be considered violations of the referential integrity.
-The development of referential integrity validators for LinkML has begun in Autumn, 2023.
+Schema validation does not detect them.
+See Validating a slot that mentions another class's id below for what is checked, what is not, and which tools close the gap.

 Another pattern is saying that something defined within a NMDC data set is equivalent to something defined elsewhere.